emmairwin/community_curriculum/reps/mentor_training/en/budgets.md

   ___

-  It's understandable that as passionate and successful volunteers, there is a sense that  our work is somehow devalued, or our commitment questioned in the process of reviews.
-It's important to communicate, that *reviews are not personal*.
+  It's understandable that as passionate and successful volunteers, we can feel sensitive when our budgets are questioned, and so it's super important to communicate, that *reviews are not personal, because they're not.   *.

    ___
   ![CodeReview](http://i.giphy.com/uJy14yIR4NoPK.gif "CodeReview")

 > Reps is a project made of people, of leaders,whose actions can have incredible impact on Mozilla mission.
-A budget review is not about trust, it's not about reputation, it's about ensuring a quality of impact on Mozilla's mission.
+A budget review is not about trust, it's not about reputation, it's about ensuring a quality of impact on Mozilla's missionm and spreading our spending among as many activities as possible.

 Think of it in terms of a Firefox code reviews.
 No developer by-passes the QA process for submitting code,  new code goes through *the same exact* steps every time - to protect the quality and impact of the project.
-Budget Review = Code Review
+Budget Review = Code Review.

+> Or simply think of how you treat your own money, our attitudes should be no different.
   ___

 # Budget Basics!